duckki/simple-sat-solver-mojo/Readme.md

 * No `TextIOWrapper` type: Use `FileHandle`.
 * `DynamicVector` instance couldn't be returned in a tuple.
 * `sys.argv` is a function, not a list: Change `argv[1]` to `argv()[1]`.
+* Closures can't capture by reference, yet: Pass references explictly to the closure.

 ### Unexpected compile failures

 Also, I experienced a few unexpected issues that might be just bugs in the current version of Mojo (0.6.1).

-First, the variable scope of local variables in `def` functions are not hoisted to the top of the function.
+The variable scope of local variables in `def` functions are not hoisted to the top of the function.

 * Symptom: Local variables that are assigned under a `then`-clause wasn't accessible after the if-statement.
 * Workaround: Those variables need to be explicitly declared outside of the if-statement.

-Second, a borrowed `self` argument couldn't be used as reference in closures.
-The captured version of the symbol didn't seem to reflect its borrow declaration.

-* Workaround: The `self` needs to be passed as an explicit argument to the closure.
+* I filed https://github.com/modularml/mojo/issues/1574 for this, but it seems to be intentional deviation from Python.

 ### `borrowed`/`inout` annotations can't be avoided

 Even if all of those compiler and compatibility issues are resolved, I don't think some of those `borrowed`/`inout` annotations on arguments could be elided altogether.
 That means not all Python code can be ported without a change.
 I expect many Python code will need some additional annotations in their Mojo port, even if some of that could be automated.

 As an alternative, Mojo could feature an "auto" ownership for `def` functions, instead of `owned` default, allowing the compiler to decide `owned`/`borrowed`/`inout` based on the usage of the arguments within the function definition.

+The issue will be more pronounced with closures, because Python closures are expected to capture local variables by reference.
+The `owned` default ownership is more likely to break closures, even after Mojo implementing capture declarations in closures.